canyon289/canyon289.github.io/dev/content/articles/Data Science/StateSpaceModels.md

 <img src="https://raw.githubusercontent.com/probml/dynamax/main/logo/logo.gif" alt="Dynmax" style="width:400px">

+Just like our causal inference bookclub.
+Live sessions will get posted to my [Youtube Channel](https://www.youtube.com/channel/UCX78cJQ_6JZVUWw8cj-f0uA/featured) and community discussions will occur on the [Intuitive Bayes Discourse](https://community.intuitivebayes.com/).
-If you're already convinced you can signup for the mailing list here.
+If you're already convinced you can sign up for the mailing list here.
-Emails and updates will be sent shortly after the new year.
+Updates will be sent shortly after the new year.

 <!-- MailerLite Universal -->